 Please note that email transmission is not instantaneous.
-Similar to sending a hard copy proposal, if you are emailing your proposal, the state recommends sending it enough ahead of time to ensure the email is delivered by the deadline for receipt of proposals.
+When emailing your proposal, the state recommends sending it enough ahead of time to ensure the email is delivered by the deadline for receipt of proposals.

 It is the offeror's responsibility to contact the issuing agency at 907-465-8654 to confirm that the proposal has been received.
 The state is not responsible for unreadable, corrupt, or missing attachments.